nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Archive a patient: `archive`

-Archive a patient in the list.
+Archives a patient in the list.
 Archived patients are not shown with `list` command.
 To show all archived patients, use `list -ar`.

 This command only works for currently unarchived patients.